-I am pleased that as a result the maximum increase was capped at 18 months relative to the 1995 timetable.
-That represented a £1.1 billion concession, helping those women affected with the transition to a higher State Pension age.
+I am pleased that adjustments were made to mitigate the impact on those worst affected by the State Pension age changes maximum increase was capped at 18 months relative to the 1995 timetable.
+That represented a £1.1 billion concession, helping those women affected by the transition to a higher State Pension age.

-On the issue of notice being given to those affected, the Department for Work and Pensions is clear that all those women affected were written to between January 2012 and November 2013.
+On the issue of the notice given to those affected, the Department for Work and Pensions is clear that all those women affected were written to between January 2012 and November 2013.
 Those affected by the 1995 changes were also contacted between April 2009 and March 2011.

-Last updated August 2019
+Last updated October 2019